 It has been nearly five years since BP spilled 205 million gallons of oil into the Gulf of Mexico, and we may finally be solving one of the disaster's most vexing mysteries.
 While scientists have long known where much of the oil went, several million gallons have remained missing — until now.
 Two recent studies suggest the oil sank to the bottom, creating a huge, possibly dangerous stain on the seafloor.

-"This is going to affect the Gulf for years to come," says Florida State University oceanographer Jeff Chanton, lead author of the newest study.
+"This is going to affect the Gulf for years to come," says Florida State University oceanographer Jeff Chanton, lead author of the published in Environmental Science & Technology.
 "Fish will likely ingest contaminants because worms ingest the sediment, and fish eat the worms.
 It's a conduit for contamination into the food web."